 As a boss, playing favorites is also dishonest.
 The lie is: “I treat everyone fairly.
 Everybody has an equal opportunity.”
 Passive aggression is being nice to someone’s face while plotting their demise.
 This is lying to people’s faces.

 Unfortunately, for some people, lying might be a problem with their core personality.
 For pathological liars or sociopaths, this basically can’t be fixed.
 But the majority of us can change.

-–In Doubledare Academy, we use tool called Daily Trust Scorecard.
+- Take an inventory In Doubledare Academy, we use a tool called Daily Trust Scorecard.
 It takes you through a checklist of behaviors that contribute to trust and give you a way to keep track of yourself to understand whether or not you are behaving in a trustworthy way.

-–This is a tough one, but especially when it comes to business, do not gossip.
+- Do not gossip This is a tough one, but especially when it comes to business, it’s essential.
 Don’t allow it to occur on your watch.
 You might think that by not contributing, you’re somehow innocent, but being silent in the presence of gossip is tacit approval.
 What is picked up instantly by the gossips (probably at the subconscious level) is that you cannot be trusted because you aren’t defending the person who is not in the room.
 Your people need to believe, “My boss has my back whether I’m there or not.”
 It’s a key ingredient of trust.

 You probably remember from childhood that one lie leads to another.
 Assuming you’re not a pathological liar, you know lies will come back to haunt you.
 They always come to light.
 If lying is an issue for you, then do whatever it takes to nip it in the bud: Don’t play favorites, reign in the passive-aggression, and speak the truth.
 And if you can’t do it on your own, it’s probably time for some outside help.